 Since the main gameplay mechanic of the game is to avoid a head-on collision by dodging the opponents car, I decided to call my clone Ausweichen, which is German for dodging.
 I don't have to worry about the exact gameplay mechanics just yet because I need to get the project base done first.

 First, I need to get the basics of the project covered.
 That means I need to be able to draw the graphical user interface in which the game will be displayed; I need to be able to process keyboard input; and I need to be able to draw something in the graphical user interface.
 After all that is done, I can worry about the actual game design.
-So with the rough plan in mind, I will start creating the project in the next part of this series.
+So with the rough plan in mind, I will start creating the project in the next part of this journal.

 - Early History of Video Games - Wikipedia